 1. What types of linguistic services do you offer?
 I offer professional writing, translation, and editorial services.
-I can, for instance, copy edit, translate, and write texts related to travel and tourism and communication.

 2. What are your rates?
 No one project is the same.
 The rates I charge depend in part on the following factors:

 type of service requested (professional writing, translation, copy editing, concordance editing, or proofreading);

 nature of text (technical, general, poetic, or other);

 Extra fees apply for assignments worked on after weekday hours, i.e., 5:00 p.m.
 ET, during weekends, and statutory holidays.
 The same applies for emergency work (for example, a client asks me to translate a 1,000-word text in the afternoon for 10:00 a.m. the next morning).

 3. Do you require a deposit before starting a project?

 I ask new clients to put down a 40% deposit before starting a project.
 4. What steps do you take in translating a text?
 I receive all relevant documents, take note of source text word count (available through statistics in a Microsoft Word document), and provide a quote.
 This would be sent to the client.

 Once the client has approved the quote, I read each document and translate a draft.
 I would let the draft sit for a few hours—even a few days—before attempting to improve it.